aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### `inference`

-Now it loads the data to the GPU if available, and passes it through the model consisting of both encoder and fully connected network.
+Inference loads the data to the GPU if available, and passes it through the model consisting of both encoder and fully connected network.
 If CAM is required, it calculates and returns the heatmap.

 ```python
     def inference(self, left_image, right_image):